Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Principles and Standards for School Mathematics (NCTM, 2000) call for students to communicate about mathematics.
 Writing across the grades preK-12 is encouraged and should enable all students to--

-Port Angeles School District (WA) emphasizes writing in math, as illustrated by their Sample Math Questions for the Washington Assessment of Student Learning (WASL) assessments.
+Port Angeles School District (WA) emphasizes writing in math, as illustrated by their Math Practice Problems for the Washington assessments.
 Problems by grade level (K-8 and High School) presented in the web site are recommended for student use to communicate (in written form) understanding of math content.
 The series of problems are grouped by number sense, measurement, geometry, algebraic sense, probability and statistics, logic, and problem solving strategies.

 Students also need to learn how to revise their writing.
 Strategies include using graphic organizers to plan writing exercises, writing on every other line so that there is room for revision, and then rereading a response to see if it makes sense and responds to the topic of the exercise.
 See for example: Graphic Organizers from Enhance Learning with Technology Web site.
 What are they?
 Why use them?
 How to use them?
 The site includes numerous links on the topic, examples, and software possibilities to assist with the endeavor.